 5 Steps to Develop a Nonprofit Risk Management Strategy

-When everything is going well for your nonprofit, it’s easy to become comfortable with your day-to-day operations and not consider the possibility that your situation could change.
-However, in times of uncertainty or difficulty, having risk management policies in place at your organization could very well be a lifesaver.
+When everything is going well for your nonprofit, it’s easy to become comfortable in your day-to-day activities and not consider the possibility that your situation could change.
+However, in times of uncertainty or difficulty, having risk management policies could very well be a lifesaver.

-In this guide, we’ll walk through five steps your nonprofit can take to develop a risk management strategy, including how to:
+In this guide, we’ll walk through five steps to develop a risk management strategy for your nonprofit that both prevents unwanted risks and keeps calculated risks in check.
+Let’s get started!

 1. Identify Potential Risks